Vapi Busbakara

 Her mother was Chao Chom Manda Phrom (daughter of Phraya Phitsanuloka Thibodi), but her mother died while she was very young.
 Later, Queen Savang Vadhana took her in as her adopted daughter, along with her elder sister, Princess Prabha Bannabilaya, including also her full siblings Princess Yaovabha Bongsanid, and Prince Rangsit Prayurasakdi.

+She built a house near the monastery where her stepmother, Chao Chon Sadap, lived.

-She had 3 full siblings; 2 elder sisters, and 1 elder brother;
+She had 3 full siblings, 2 elder sisters and 1 elder brother: